corda/corda-docs-portal/content/en/interop-raw/interop-api/mapping.md

 section_menu: corda5
 ---

-# Mapping Façade onto a Java Interface
+# Mapping Façades onto a Java Interface

 Defining a Façade using the JSON schema provides a platform-independent and descriptive way of specifying the methods and data types that a system should support.
 To map a Façade JSON into a Java interface, you can use